warp-contracts/academy/warp-academy-docs/docs/gateway/http/post/register-contract.md

 Method: `POST`

 `/gateway/register` - allows to register contract in Warp gateway.
-Contract must be firstly uploaded to Bundlr, its id and Bundlr's node to which contract data item has been uploaded (either `node1` or `node2`) must be passed to the request.
+Contract must be firstly uploaded to Irys or other provider (e.g. Turbo or through arbundles).
+Then its id and register provider (either `node1` or `node2` for Irys deployments or `arweave` for others) must be passed to the request.
 Contract is then indexed in Warp gateway.

 Example request: